aninac/Mortgage-Loan-Defaults/README.md

 Step 4: Machine Learning - Created a model to predict mortgage applicants whose loans will default.

 <h3>Repository Contents</h3>
-<p>Final project results are in the 08 Prediction of Mortgage Loan Default.pdf and 08 Prediction Code.py files.
+<p>Final project results are in the 08 Prediction of Mortgage Loan Default.pptx and 08 Prediction Code.py files.
 All other files are supporting documents in order of completion.</p>